 Fluoride is a natural mineral that already exists in most natural water sources, such as rivers, lakes, wells, and even oceans.
 This mineral comes from rocks and is released into the soil, water, and air at varying levels, and is often found in granite or limestone in its gaseous form.
 Source

 Using fluoridated toothpaste or water is similar to eating or drinking other fortified foods, such as salt with added iodine, milk with added vitamin D, and orange juice with added vitamin C. None of these are medications, but all are fortified in products to help build healthy human bodies.
 Source

-When it comes to the cost of treating dental disease, everyone pays.
+When it comes to the cost of treating dental diseases, everyone pays.
 Not just those who need treatment, but the entire community – through higher health insurance premiums and higher taxes.
 The average lifetime cost per person to fluoridate a water supply is less than the cost of one dental filling, and it increases the health of all community members at once.
-Fluoridation of community water supplies is the single most effective public health measure to prevent tooth decay, and has over 70 years worth of research showing it’s safety and effectiveness.
+Fluoridation of community water supplies is the single most effective public health measure to prevent tooth decay and has over 70 years' worth of research showing its safety and effectiveness.
 Source

 Why is water fluoridation such a hot topic?
 For a comprehensive guide, download Fluoridation Facts

 1) Science - history and science of fluoridation, benefits, and health effects.
 2) Program - state program management, oversight and communication.
 3) Water system overview and design.
 3) Technical information for water fluoridation additives and operations.